WilliamKarolDiCioccio/fl_nodes/README.md

 - 📏 **Scalable Architecture** – Suitable for both lightweight diagrams and complex editors.

+- 🌐 **Localization Support** – Easily adapt your node editor to multiple languages.

 - 🎨 **Lightweight & Elegant** – Minimal dependencies, beautiful out of the box, and easy to style.

 ---